euromoney-group-tech/Euromoney.QARecruitmentTest/README.md

 ## Intro

 Hello.
-Thanks for taking the time do our test.
+Thank you for taking the time do our tests.
 It's made up of two parts, a UI test and an API test.
-We have created blank projects with references for [NUnit](http://www.nunit.org) and [Selenium WebDriver](http://www.seleniumhq.org/docs/03_webdriver.jsp) using [NuGet](http://nuget.codeplex.com/) Packages.
+We have created blank projects with references for [NUnit](http://www.nunit.org), [Specflow](http://specflow.org/) and [Selenium WebDriver](http://www.seleniumhq.org/docs/03_webdriver.jsp) using [NuGet](http://nuget.codeplex.com/) Packages.

 Feel free to use any other packages you think will help demonstrate your test writing skills.